timhanus/timhanus.github.io/resume.md

 : *Vice President of Technology*
  __2013-Present__

   Planned and executed major technology pivot during corporate reorganization.
-Reduced overall captial and operating expenses while maintaining team responsiveness, performance and functionality.
-Designed and implemented software changes that would increase revenue by 30%.
+Cut expenses by over 40% while maintaining team responsiveness and system performance.
+Designed and implemented software changes that dramatically reduced operational overhead and returned the company to profitability.

-  	- Coordinated data center operations in addition to existing responsibilities as Director of Software Development.
+  	- Assumed additional responsibility for data center operations.
-  	- Consolidated assets and software into a single data center
+  	- Led and coordinated effort to consolidate and simplify technology infrastructure.
-  	- Streamlined critical software projects to reduce run time from 6 hours to 1 hour.
+  	- Redesigned critical software components to reduce job turnaround time from 12 hours to 1 hour.
-  	- Identified and eliminated wasteful business processes to simplify the environment.
+  	- Identified and eliminated wasteful business processes to streamline the environment.

 : *Director, Software Development*
   __2012-2013__

   Responsible for post-acquisition system consolidation and integration.
-Championed cultural change to create a more integrated and agile working environment.
+Championed cultural and procedural changes to create a more integrated, agile, and satisfying working environment.
 Led development and system engineering efforts to develop features and improve performance under quickly changing market conditions.

-  	- Oversaw integration of Tactara's Windows/C# environment with AdRevolution's Linux/Python environment
+  	- Oversaw integration of Windows/C# environment with Linux/Python environment.
   	- Implemented cross training efforts between AdRevolution and Tactara technical staff.
-  	- Increased system throughput 10x over the course of 3 weeks on a tight budget.
+  	- Increased system throughput ten-fold over the course of 3 weeks with only a 5% increase in cost.
   	- Led fast-moving R&D team on several high-impact, high-visibility projects.

-: *Sr. Manager, Software Development*
+: *Senior Manager, Software Development*
   __2011-2012__

-  Implemented disciplined software development processes and stabilized software.
-Campaigned for and led requirements gathering and development for next generation architecture.
-Grew the development team from two to eight.
+  Instigated disciplined software development processes.
+Grew the development team from two people to eight.
+Launched aggressive efforts to stabilize and rationalize software and business processes.
+Initiated and championed development of business-transforming next-generation architecture.

-	- Implmented strict version control, deployment proceedures, code review and QA processes.
+	- Implemented strict version control, deployment procedures, code review and QA processes.
     - Led development of a new SaaS/API product offering, which became a major revenue center.
-    - Developed systems to move from daily to realtime report on key performance indicators.
+    - Developed systems to move from daily to real-time reports on key performance indicators.
-    - Smoothly migrated key components from PHP to Python, resulting in 10x-100x speed improvement.
+    - Migrated key components from PHP to Python, resulting in an order of magnitude speed increase.

 Health Care Connect